top of page

 • Gracia Zamacona, Carlos.
 The MORTEXVAR project.
 Chairman (religious texts) at Tenth European Conference of Egyptologists.
 Egypt 2023: Perspectives of Research.
 Institute of Mediterranean and Oriental Cultures, Polish Academy of Sciences, Warsaw (12-16 June).

 • Gracia Zamacona, Carlos.
 The MORTEXVAR project.
-Participant of two panels (linguistics and religious texts) at Tenth European Conference of Egyptologists.
+Participant of two panels (linguistics and religious texts) at the Tenth European Conference of Egyptologists.
 Egypt 2023: Perspectives of Research.
 Institute of Mediterranean and Oriental Cultures, Polish Academy of Sciences, Warsaw (12-16 June).

 • Guerra Méndez, C. Database of Osiris spellings in the CT.
 Communication to CIJIE II (28 June).